blockfence-io/extension/README.md

 This Chrome extension allows users to decode and understand a blockchain smart contract.

+The extension is automatically triggered on each transaction and shows a popup with a detailed description of the transaction's contract.

+Additionally, you can manually query our platform by cliking on the extension icon.

 You can get download the official extension from [Chrome Web Extensions Store](https://chrome.google.com/webstore/category/extensions)

 ## Developers Mode